grammyjs/website/site/docs/hosting/supabase.md

 supabase functions new telegram-bot
 ```

-Once you have created a project with your Supabase Edge function, you can write your bot.
+Once you have created a Supabase Function project, you can write your bot.

 ## Preparing Your Code